Configuring Import-Based Discovery Rules

 For details, see Preparing CSV File for Import.

-- If you plan to install Veeam backup agents as part of the discovery procedure, make sure that client computers are configured to allow installation: the File and Printer Sharing (SMB-In) firewall rule must allow inbound traffic.
+- If you plan to install Veeam backup agents as part of the discovery procedure, make sure that computers are configured to allow installation: the File and Printer Sharing (SMB-In) firewall rule must allow inbound traffic.

 - If you plan to assign a backup policy as part of the discovery procedure, create a new backup policy or check and if necessary customize one of the predefined policies.